tugot17/The-C-Programming-Language-Speedrun/README.md

 # The-C-Programming-Language-Speedrun
-Speedrunning over the weekend over The C Programming Language book
+Speedrunning over the weekend through The C Programming Language book

 ## Running the programs